caomw/IntelligentAlgorithms.github.io/machinelearning/linear-regression.md

 Linear Regression
 ================

 In contrast to our previous classification problem we would like to predict the performance on math tests under influence of drugs.
 There was a study by Wagner, Agahajanian, and Bing in 1968.
-A group of volunteers was given Lysergic Acid Diethylamide, their scores on math exam and tissue concentrations of LSD were obtained at several time points.
-The mark
+A group of volunteers was given Lysergic Acid Diethylamide (LSD), their scores on math exam and tissue concentrations of LSD were obtained at several time points.
+The result is given in this tiny dataset

 	# lsd    score
 	1.17     78.93
 	2.97     58.20
 	3.26     67.47
 	4.69     37.47
 	5.83     45.65
 	6.00     32.92
 	6.41     29.97

 What will be the mean math score given a tissue concentration of `5.2`?
 We can model this dependency between the tissue concentration and meth score in a linear way: